 Figuring out how to organize your life is a balancing act: no one is 100% organized all the time, and we can’t predict what life will throw at us.

-Of course, there are the major, life-changing events that take us by surprise and throw everything into a tailspin, but there are also the small ones: a broken hoover, a few unanswered emails, an unexpected bill.
-These small things can add up until they feel overwhelming and insurmountable.
+Of course, there are the major, life-changing events that take us by surprise and throw everything into a tailspin, but there are also the small ones like a broken hoover, an overflowing inbox, or an unexpected bill.
+Together, these small tasks can add up until they feel overwhelming and insurmountable.

 Luckily, it’s easy to tackle these small—and controllable—areas of life by creating habits and routines that help shape how we handle them.
 Learning to be organized is all about cultivating new habits and anyone can do it, even if you’re naturally disorganized.
 Being organized is a skill you can develop through repeated habits and practice.
 Even better?
 Over time, most of these habits will become second nature and help you deal with stress usually caused by situations where you feel overwhelmed.